spidermachine/django-push-notifications/README.rst

  - user (optional): A foreign key to auth.User, if you wish to link the device to a specific user.
  - device_id (optional): A UUID for the device obtained from Android/iOS APIs, if you wish to uniquely identify it.
  - registration_id (required): The GCM registration id or the APNS token for the device.
+ - area(optional): The region of user, just for APNS.

 The app also implements an admin panel, through which you can test single and bulk notifications.
 Select one or more